subygan/subygan.github.io/notes/quotes.md

 - Also, learn something everyday that will help you fight poverty and keep you in sparkling health - Marcus Aurelius

 - As our Island of knowledge grows, so does the shore of ignorance - John A Wheeler

-- Be wary of all earnestness - Mike Rowe

-- Big dreams live here, as do the genius to make them happen - Tim Cook

 - Cease to Hope and you will Cease to fear. - Hecato of Rhodes.